MarkusWahlman/blackjackHelper-Aht/documentation/usermanual.md

 - Missing combinations default to Stand ("S")
 - Soft charts must include actions for totals like 12 (applicable when splitting is disabled)
+- When reading charts online there may be no row for splitting 5s and 10s.
+You still need to add them to the split chart.
+You'll usually need to look up the correct action as a hard total from the normal chart